Martiusweb/asynctest/README.rst

   - patch(), patch.object(), patch.multiple() return a MagickMock or
     CoroutineMock object by default, according to the patched target,

+  - all the patch() methods can decorate coroutine functions,

   - mock_open() returns a MagickMock object by default.